First Toronto Post Office: History

-After the school vacated the building in 1913, the building was leased for various uses until 1925, under the ownership of Christie, Brown and Company, owner of the biscuit factory across the street.
+After the school vacated the building in 1913, the building was leased for various uses including a World War I air force recruiting office.
+In 1920, Christie, Brown and Company, owner of the biscuit factory across the street purchase the property, using the rear yard for its use and the building was commercial space.
 In 1925, the United Farmers' Co-Operative Company bought the building along with the adjoining De La Salle building and the Bank of Upper Canada building.
-The post office building was converted into a cold storage food warehouse, and used in this way until 1956, when UFC sold the building.
+The former post office building was converted into a cold storage food warehouse, and used in this way until 1956, when UFC sold the building.
+During this period, all of its windows were bricked up.
 The building was used for various uses until 1971, when it was closed up and left vacant, waiting for demolition and redevelopment.

 The building, along with the De La Salle and bank building was bought by Sheldon and Judith Godfrey for restoration.
 The Godfreys discovered that the building was in fact the old post office building.
 It was designated a National Historic Site of Canada in 1980.
 The property is also protected under Part IV of the Ontario Heritage Act since 1975 and also enjoys an Ontario Heritage Foundation Easement Agreement since 2015.

 The First Post Office museum opened in 1983.